telerik/blazor-docs/components/gantt/gantt-tree/columns/reorder.md

 # Reorder Columns

-The Gantt Tree lets the user reorder its columns by dragging their headers.
+The Gantt Tree lets the user reorder columns by dragging their headers.

 To enable column reordering, set the `Reorderable` parameter of the respective `GanttColumn` to `true`.